The Trezor Model T is a hardware wallet that is designed to keep your digital currencies “safe,” offline, and in your control.

 Two of the most popular bitcoin and altcoin wallets are offered by Trezor and Ledger.

-In this Trezor Model T review, I cover how to use it, coins supported, benefits, downsides, and how it compares to Ledger Nano X.
+In this Trezor Model T review, I cover how to use it, the coins supported, benefits, downsides, and how it compares to Ledger Nano X.

 What is Trezor Model T?